We may earn affiliate commissions for the recommended products. Learn more.

 Smart home compatibility:Amazon Alexa and Google Assistant

-Monitoring.
 This provider has two no-contract monitoring plans: Cove + and Cove Basic.
-The latter costs $0.67 per day and offers 24/7 professional monitoring with a 30-second response time; meanwhile, Cove + adds a lifetime equipment warranty, Google and Alexa voice controls, and a $5 monthly bonus to spend on new equipment (accumulates each month.)
-Cove + costs $1 per day.
+The latter costs $0.67/day and offers 24/7 professional monitoring with a 30-second response time.
+Meanwhile, Cove + adds a lifetime equipment warranty, Google and Alexa voice controls, and a $5 monthly bonus to spend on new equipment (accumulates each month).
+Cove + costs $1/day.

-Cost.
 Cove doesn't offer pre-packaged plans, so you will have to use its Choose My Equipment tool, which will generate the price according to your household specifics.
+This ensures you only pay for what you actually need.

-User experience.
-Cove receives primarily positive user reviews regarding easy setup and professional support, but simultaneously, some report long support cues and non-informative responses.
+Cove receives primarily positive user reviews regarding easy setup and professional support, but simultaneously, I noticed that some users have mentioned long wait times for support and occasionally unhelpful responses when troubleshooting.

 4. Abode – highly customizable DIY security setup